AODQ/monte-toad/taskell.md

 - up axis should also change the environment map sampling
 - remove unused [[maybe_unused]]
 - fix texture pointers crashing on texture resize (the textures array not texture dimensions)
+- materials duplicate on scene load
+    > q

 ## upcoming

 - plugins can deallocate memory from std::core::Any by passing a dealloc fn pointer (right now memory is just leaked)
+- need a proper line rendering engine (for raycasts, to show regions of image currently being rendered on, etc)

+## in progress

 - selective box integration

-## in progress

-- kernels will automatically generate and cache necessary generator info (albedo/normal as same resolution as this etc)

 ## done